sjstretton/screwed/01B-EconomicModelWealth.md

 **Welfare and Work -- Beveridge and the UK in the late 1940s**

 As we discuss in chapter 3, the Beveridge report shows a possible way forward for welfare.
 Before the second world war, the five social evils of Want, Squalor, Idleness, Disease and Ignorance ravaged the poor in Britain.
 The second world war destroyed many buildings, homes and businesses alike, and increased the government and external debt.
-But yet, the post war government managed to create a comprehensive welfare state where none existed before: a health service.
+But yet, the post-war government managed to create a comprehensive welfare state where none existed before: a health service.
 It also managed its debt.

 **Finance: Financial 'Repression' in the UK in the period 1945--1980**